Here's a small sampling of the treasures we've helped preserve over the years.

 The vehicles of the Sturmgeschütz series were cheaper to build than the contemporary German tanks; at 82,500 RM, a StuG III Ausf G was cheaper than a Panzer III Ausf.
 M which cost 103,163 RM to build.
 By the end of the war, 10,619 StuG III and StuH 42 had been built.

-Our replica was built for a certain mini-series.
+Our replica was built for a well known mini-series.

-Our current SdKfz 222 is a replica.
-Mounting a gas powered 20mm cannon and MG-34, this plucky little recon vehicle provides the 9th SS with the ability to “shoot and scoot” on the battlefield.
+Our Sd.Kfz 222 is a replica.
+Mounting a gas powered 20mm cannon and MG-34, this plucky little recon vehicle provides us with the ability to “shoot and scoot” on the battlefield.
 While typically associated with being an early to mid-war vehicle, these vehicles were still in use with the 9th SS as late as September, 1944 in Arnhem.
 It is crewed by 2 to 3 members depending on conditions.
-Currently this vehicle is undergoing a restoration and will be back in the field soon.

 - Above photo credit: Doctordirt.

-Our most recently acquired project (thanks to a few of our dedicated members) is this Czech OT-810 Half-Track, the cousin of the German SdKfz 251.
-We have begun work to convert this OT-810 and bring it back to its ancestral roots as a German SdKfz 251.
+Our most recently acquired project (thanks to a few of our dedicated members) is this Czech OT-810 Half-Track, the slightly younger cousin of the WWII German SdKfz 251.
+We have begun work to convert this OT-810 and bring it back to its ancestral roots as a German Sd.Kfz 251.
+It is a huge amount of work, including cutting the sides of the tub off and reshaping them back to German measurements.
+We haven't gotten to this stage yet but it is on the board.

 A little history about the OT-810: